rur/good/README.md

 ## A pretty good web scaffold for Golang

-`good` is a CLI tool for creating an embedded web console for a Golang application.
+`good` is a CLI tool for embedding a web console in a Golang application.

 - Generates plain, grok-able code
 - Only basic dependencies